Can minor children work in Canada?

 Note: These tables are not official.
 Therefore, consult with local authorities for official guidelines.

-As mentioned earlier, the age restrictions apply to all minor children.
+As mentioned earlier, age restrictions apply to all minor children.
 Moreover, a foreign national needs authorization to work in Canada.
 Therefore, a minor child who is a foreign national may only work if they hold a valid work permit.
 Unfortunately, unlike post-secondary students, minor children may not use their study permit to work.
-The process of work permits for minor children is the same as other foreign nationals.
-Click any of the following links for more information:
+The work permit process for minor children is the same as other foreign nationals.
+If one of their parents is a high-skilled worker, they may apply for an open work permit under IMP C46.
+For all other situations, read the following articles:

 Some minors who study in Quebec could work without a work permit.
 I have another article that explains this matter in detail.